Corporate IKIGAI

 -

-If the exercises don’t work for you, I can refund you 100%, no questions asked.
+If the sessions leave you unsatisfied, you can expect a refund of 100%, no questions asked.

 -